 One of the most important modifiable risk factors is smoking.
 (Using other forms of tobacco, such as snuff and chewing tobacco, also increases risk.)
 A smoker‘s risk of developing coronary artery disease is directly related to the amount of tobacco smoked daily.
 The risk of a heart attack is increased threefold in men and sixfold in women who smoked 20 or more cigarettes per day compared with nonsmokers.
 In people who already have a high risk of heart disease, tobacco use is particularly dangerous.

 Tobacco use decreases the level of high-density lipoprotein (HDL) cholesterol—the “good” cholesterol—and increases the level of low-density lipoprotein (LDL) cholesterol—the “bad” cholesterol.
 Smoking increases the level of carbon monoxide in the blood, which may increase the risk of injury to the lining of the artery‘s wall.
 Tobacco use causes arteries already narrowed by atherosclerosis to constrict, further decreasing the amount of blood reaching the tissues.
-In addition, tobacco use increases the blood‘s tendency to clot (by making platelets stickier), so that it increases the risk of peripheral arterial disease (atherosclerosis affecting arteries other than those that supply the heart and brain—see Peripheral Arterial Disease: Overview of Peripheral Arterial Disease), coronary artery disease (see Coronary Artery Disease: Overview of Coronary Artery Disease), stroke (see Stroke (CVA): Overview of Stroke), and blockage of an arterial graft placed during bypass surgery (see Coronary Artery Disease: Coronary Artery Bypass Grafting and Peripheral Arterial Disease: Arteries of the Legs and Arms).
+In addition, tobacco use increases the blood‘s tendency to clot (by making platelets stickier), so that it increases the risk of peripheral arterial disease (atherosclerosis affecting arteries other than those that supply the heart and brain—see see Overview of Peripheral Arterial Disease), coronary artery disease (see see Overview of Coronary Artery Disease), stroke (see see Overview of Stroke), and blockage of an arterial graft placed during bypass surgery (see see Coronary Artery Bypass Grafting and see Arteries of the Legs and Arms).